-Unit convenor and teaching staff Unit Convenor, Lecturer Mehmet Orgun mehmet.orgun@mq.edu.au Contact via Email 4 Research Park Drive, Room 282 Mondays 1-3pm
+Unit convenor and teaching staff Mehmet Orgun mehmet.orgun@mq.edu.au

 Credit points 10

 Prerequisites Admission to MRes

 Corequisites

 Co-badged status

 Unit description

 This unit is designed to engage students with current research in computing.
 It will introduce students to a number of the current open research questions across the range of the broad discipline.
 It is the first of a pair of such units, with the second appearing in the second year of the MRes program.
 This unit addresses research across the breadth of the discipline, while the second unit will focus on more particular issues related to the student's project area.